 Caribbean vibes in Vatersay

 My first destination was Tràigh a Bhaigh – Gaelic for “East Beach”.
-Gently, the green hills nestled against the pale sand, whilst the turquoise water lapped quietly against the shore.
-To capture this atmosphere in my photographs, I took the shots from a distance.
-This made it possible to capture the perfect harmony between the beach and the surrounding landscape that defines this tranquil place.
+Gently, the green hills nestled against the pale sand, whilst the turquoise water lapped quietly along the shore.
+To capture this mood in my shots, I photographed from a distance.
+This allowed me to convey the symbiosis of the beach and the surrounding landscape that characterises this peaceful idyll.

 Although Tràigh Siar – Gaelic for “West Beach” – sits just a stone’s throw away on the opposite side of the narrow strip of dunes, it has a completely different character.
-It faces the open Atlantic and therefore feels somewhat rougher.
+It faces the open Atlantic and therefore feels wilder and more rugged.
 The atmosphere is energetic and powerful.
-To capture this feeling in my images, I photographed directly from the beach.
-This brought the rolling waves and the surf into focus, conveying the dynamics and movement that define this place.
+To capture this feeling in my shots, I photographed directly from the beach, bringing the rolling waves and breaking surf into focus and conveying the energy and movement that define this place.

-When photographing on beaches, it is common to use an ND filter and work with long exposures.
-On Vatersay, I made a conscious decision against this to preserve the natural atmosphere.
-With a polarising filter, I simply controlled the reflections on the water to emphasise colour and clarity.
-A graduated filter helped to slightly darken the sky and balance the exposure.
-That was all it took – the setting itself was truly like “barradise”.
+When shooting on beaches, reaching for an ND filter and working with long exposures is a natural instinct.
+On Vatersay I made a conscious decision against it, wanting to preserve the natural atmosphere.
+A polarising filter was all I used to manage reflections on the water and bring out colour and clarity.
+A graduated filter helped to darken the sky slightly and balance the exposure.
+Nothing more was needed – the scene itself was truly like “barradise”.

 Location